strongloop-archive/strong-gateway-demo/notes-app-gateway/README.md

 ###Step 4 - Enable the OAuth 2.0 Authorization Code flow on the client

 Since the auth server now denying the client from retrieving notes, we need a way to authenticate the client.
-Let's modify the auth server to allow requests for users who authenticate via the [OAuth 2.0 Authorization Code Grant](http://docs.strongloop.com/display/LGW/Developer%27s+Guide#Developer'sGuide-Authorizationcodegrant) flow.
+Let's use the the [OAuth 2.0 Authorization Code Grant](http://docs.strongloop.com/display/LGW/Developer%27s+Guide#Developer'sGuide-Authorizationcodegrant) flow to provide access to the client.

 ####Set up HTTPS on the client